 You must enter your bank details on your Student Finance application, as the bursary is paid via the Student Loan Company’s payment portal.
 Any student with incomplete bank details will not receive payment of the Queen Mary Bursary and the only way for you to rectify this is to contact Student Finance England and provide your bank details.

-The final date to be assessed for a Queen Mary bursary for the 2018/19 academic year is 31 July 2019 and it is your responsibility to ensure that the QMUL Bursaries Office receive all the relevant information from Student Finance England by this date.
-This means that you must apply to be income assessed by SFE before their deadline of 31 May 2019.
+The final date to be assessed for a Queen Mary bursary for the 2020/21 academic year is 31 July 2021 and it is your responsibility to ensure that the Queen Mary Bursaries Office receive all the relevant information from Student Finance England by this date.
+This means that you must apply to be income assessed by SFE before their deadline of 31 May 2021.